Razorboot/radiosity_engine_luau/README.md

 ---

 > # Getting Started
-Learn how to set up a new experience with Radiosity Engine.</mark>
+> Learn how to set up a new experience with Radiosity Engine.

 I highly suggest downloading the sample place file below instead of downloading the required modules.
 **If you use the place file, run the game from the "Run" execution**.
 This is because EditableImage beta does not support Server to Client replication yet, but will likely be rolled out with the official release of EditableImage!